mirthAI/RetinaRegNet/README.md

 + The aforementioned scripts are customized for each dataset listed here, facilitating the automatic processing of all images and their corresponding ground truth landmarks.

 ## References
-Certain code cells were from [GitHub repository](https://github.com/Tsingularity/dift), as detailed in the paper titled ["Emergent Correspondence from Image Diffusion"](https://arxiv.org/abs/2306.03881).
+Certain code cells were from this [GitHub repository](https://github.com/Tsingularity/dift), as detailed in the paper titled ["Emergent Correspondence from Image Diffusion"](https://arxiv.org/abs/2306.03881).

 ## Citations
 Kindly cite our paper as follows if you use our code.